groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/metadata/ots.en.md

 breadcrumb: Put Metadata signature on Ots for Java

 ############################# Head ############################
-head_title: "Create Metadata electronic signatures in the Ots documents with Java"
+head_title: "Append Metadata electronic signatures to the Ots documents via Java"
-head_description: "Make Metadata as hidden electronic signatures withint the Ots documents for Java using a few lines of code.
+head_description: "Use Metadata as hidden electronic signatures incide the Ots documents for Java using a few lines of code.
 Use the GroupDocs Document Signature API to e-sign your business documents and files with Metadata information."

 ############################# Header ############################
 title: "Metadata electronic signatures for Ots document in Java is simple and easy!"